haniffalab/webatlas-pipeline/README.md

 `layout` is the predefined Vitessce layout to use, it can be either `minimal`, `simple` or `advanced`

-`custom_layout` is an optional string that defines a Vitessce layout following [Vitessce's View Config API's layout alternative syntax](https://vitessce.github.io/vitessce-python/api_config.html#vitessce.config.VitessceConfig.layout) (Vitessce components are concatenated horizontally with `|` and vertically with `/`).
-Supercedes `layout`
+`custom_layout` is an optional string that defines a Vitessce layout following [Vitessce's View Config API's layout alternative syntax](https://vitessce.github.io/vitessce-python/api_config.html#vitessce.config.VitessceConfig.layout) (Vitessce components are concatenated horizontally with `|` and vertically with `/`).Supersedes `layout`

 ## tsv file

 Each dataset to be processed is defined as a line in a [tsv file](templates/visium_template.tsv)

+Columns definition:
-`h5ad` is the path to the h5ad file
+- `h5ad` is the path to the h5ad file

-`spaceranger` is the path to the spaceranger output directory
+- `spaceranger` is the path to the spaceranger output directory

-`image_type` specifies whether the image at `image_path` is type `raw` or `label`
+- `image_type` specifies whether the image at `image_path` is type `raw` or `label`

-`title` is the project/experiment title which can have multiple datasets
+- `title` is the project/experiment title which can have multiple datasets

-`dataset` is the name of the dataset
+- `dataset` is the name of the dataset

-`molecule` is the path to a molecules tsv file
+- `molecules` is the path to a molecules tsv file

-`url` is an optional string that will be prepended to each file in the Vitessce config file
+- `url` is an optional string that will be prepended to each file in the Vitessce config file

-`args` is an optional json-like string that overrides the `args` in the yaml file
+- `args` is an optional json-like string that overrides the `args` in the yaml file

-`options` is an optional json-like string that overrides the `options` in the yaml file
+- `options` is an optional json-like string that overrides the `options` in the yaml file

 ## Docker